-The venue encourages guest to arrive early - It’s the best experience for a shorter drive time, less traffic and easy parking.
-New in the 2022 season the venue is building a Parking Lot Concession in the parking fields that will be serving Happy Hour with great food and drinks with our special culinary style.
-The parking fields open at noon on a concert day so there’s plenty of time to arrive early and enjoy some food and beverages with friends and hang out.
+The venue encourages guests to arrive early - It’s the best experience for a shorter drive time, less traffic, and easier parking.
+New beginning in the 2022 season, the venue built a Tailgate Snack Bar in the parking fields that serves Happy Hour with great food and drinks with our special culinary style.
+The parking fields open at 3 pm on a concert day so there’s plenty of time to arrive early and enjoy some food and beverages with friends and hang out.

-- Parking lot Tailgate concession building is completed.
+- Parking lot Tailgate snack bar building is completed.

 Upgrading parking management in the parking fields

-The venue has hired a new parking company with the experience, staffing, and skills to improve the arrival and departure of guests.
+Beginning in 2022, the venue replace the parking company with one with the experience, staffing, and skills to improve the arrival and departure of guests.
 The venue has also added a Parking Manager who reports to the Venue Operations Director and will oversee and work closely with our third-party parking company to consistently implement best show day practices.
 He’ll also be tasked with collecting and implementing ongoing improvement ideas.

 - Hired venue Parking Manager who will oversee and partner with the parking company.

 - Hired new parking company who has the experience, staffing, and skills to improve the parking experience.